lexorus/giphy-search/PROJECT_OVERVIEW.md

     There is some caching implemented in `GiphyRepository`, but it's only in-memory, and not implemented in the best way.

-4. The age restriction view
-5. Debouncer for search
+4. Debouncer for search
-6. A nice icon and launch screen :)
+5. A nice icon and launch screen :)